Ecotourism and Lake Kivu

 As a counterpoint, gorilla trekking in Rwanda’s Volcanoes National Park has been an example of how animal ecotourism can positively impact the community and the environment.
 Read more on gorilla trekking in Rwanda vs. Uganda.
 While most wild gorillas roam free in the jungle, several mountain gorilla families are habituated to humans, so travellers can see them in their natural habitat.
 The government regulated project has protected the ecosystem of Volcanoes, stabilized the gorilla population, and created jobs for locals and even the poachers who once hunted the gorillas.
 Ideally, all forms of animal ecotourism should be able to attain these goals, while promoting the region as a tourism destination.

-Long Term Community Benefits of Ecotourism
+Long-Term Community Benefits of Ecotourism in Rwanda

 Ecotourism and Community